aspose-drawing/aspose-drawing-probe/cross_platform_drawing_api_cs_net.md

 </p>
 </figure>

-You can find more examples in <a href="https://reference.aspose.com/imaging/net/aspose.imaging/graphics/drawpath/">Aspose documentation</a>.

 ## How to create geometric drawings with arcs and Bezier curves

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Similar to the previous example of 2D geometrics drawings, to draw an arc, we begin by creating a 1000x800 bitmap and then proceed to create a Pen object with the color `Blue`` and a width of `2` px.
-Next, we create an arc object with <a href="https://reference.aspose.com/imaging/net/aspose.imaging/graphics/drawarc/">method `DrawArc`</a>.
+Next, we create an arc object with <a href="https://reference.aspose.com/drawing/net/system.drawing/graphics/drawarc/">method `DrawArc`</a>.
 As method parameters, we pass the object `Pen`` followed by rectangle coordinates where our arc will be fitted: upper left point (0, 0) and bottom right point (700, 700).
 And the last two parameters are begin and end angles to draw the arc: from 0 degrees to 180 degrees.
 Angle in degrees measured clockwise from the x-axis to the starting point of the arc.
 </p>

 <p align='justify'>